SkymanOne/folidity/reports/main.typ

 Moving on, the function's attributes are resolved. `is_init` is stored as a boolean flag.
 When resolving an access attribute, we resolve the respective expressions in the attribute's body and match that the referenced fields exist in the incoming state adding it to the scope.
 Then, we resolve state bounds while injecting bound variables into the scope.
 Afterwards, the function's parameters are added to the scope as a variable.
-The variables are added in the order as they are described in order to maintain the valid stack of symbol tables that is used to control the variable access as explained later.
+The variables are added in the order as they are described to maintain the valid stack of symbol tables that is used to control the variable access as explained later.

 Having resolved the function's signature, the crate has finished resolving signatures of declarations and is ready to resolve `st` blocks.